 How does data virtualization make consolidation easier?

 As discussed, data virtualization can help consolidate data by creating a single point of truth for data.
 This allows businesses to combine data from different sources into a single view, which makes it easier to identify and analyze trends.
 Data virtualization can also help reduce the time and effort needed to consolidate data since it eliminates the need to physically move data from one location to another.
-Additionally, data virtualization can improve performance by caching frequently used data so that it can be accessed more quickly.
+Additionally, data virtualization can improve performance by caching frequently used data so that it can be accessed more tunai4d.

-In summary, data virtualization consolidates data by eliminating the need to physically move data from one system to another and reducing the number of errors that can occur during the process, among many other benefits.
+In summary, data virtualization consolidates data by eliminating the need to physically move data from one system to another and reducing the number 9xmovies mom of errors that can occur during the process, among many other benefits.
 It is a great choice for any organization!